5 Great Tips To Learn How To Protect From Ransomware

 Use Strong Passwords

-Another effective method of how to protect from ransomware is the use of strong and unique passwords to access your device.
-Hackers have many ways they can use to guess your password including brute force.
+Another effective method of protection from ransomware is using strong and unique passwords to access your device.
+Unfortunately, hackers have many ways they can use to guess your password, including brute force.

-Therefore, it is important to have strong passwords.
-A strong and unique password is a strong gatekeeper to your device.
+Therefore, it is essential to have strong passwords.
+A solid and unique password is a solid gatekeeper to your device.

-To protect from ransomware, make sure that you don’t use default passwords for any software on your devices.
+To protect from ransomware, ensure that you don’t use default passwords for any software on your devices.

 Also, make sure to change your passwords as often as possible.

 With these tips, you can start learning how to protect from ransomware.
 Ransomware attacks on businesses lead to loss of income and customer trust.
-It is therefore important that businesses and their people protect themselves through as many methods as possible from ransomware attacks
+Therefore, businesses and their people must protect themselves through as many methods as possible from ransomware attacks.